 The container vessel was constructed by Daewoo Shipbuilding & Marine Engineering (DSME) at its shipyard in Okpo, Geoje Island, South Korea, in just 11 months.
 It was named after Oscar, the son of MSC’s president and CEO Diego Aponte.
 The total investment to build the vessel was $140m.

 The total container capacity of the vessel was initially intended to be 18,000TEU, but increased to the current capacity by adding an extra tier above the decks.
-The vessel is capable of carrying 1,800 refrigerated containers (1,470 on deck and 330 in hold).
+The vessel can carry 1,800 refrigerated containers (1,470 on deck and 330 in hold).

 The unique design incorporates a wide beam and use of torsion box and hatch coaming plates constructed using steel plates of thickness up to 100mm.
 The vessel incorporates a U-shape double hull structure and its bulbous bow increases the fuel efficiency.